kevinfiol/umai/README.md

 ));
 ```

-In the case that you'd like more control over when to re-render, all components are passed their old props as a second argument.
+If you'd like more control over when to re-render, all components are passed their old props as a second argument.
 You can use this in conjunction with `m.retain` to return the old virtual DOM node.

 ```jsx
 import { m } from 'umai';